uchicago-cs/deepdish/_posts/2014-09-01-gnu-parallel.md

 [Caffe](http://caffe.berkeleyvision.org/) (a deep learning framework), in which they need to resize a large number of images.
 It struck me that they might not be aware of [GNU Parallel](http://www.gnu.org/software/parallel/), since it is a great tool for this task.
+I recommend it to any data scientist out there since it is so simple to use and like many other GNU tools, with good chance already installed on your computer (if not, `apt-get install moreutils` on Debian).

 In the writeup, it says that the author used his own MapReduce framework to do it, but it can also be done sequentially as: